 Differences Between Options Trading and Forex Trading

 As you might assume, there are also some major differences between options and forex.
-Below are 3 of the biggest that should help you determine which investment tool is right for you.
+Below are 3 of the most important to help you determine which investment tool is right for you.

 At the start of the new trading day, investors may experience a sudden jump in price (up or down) as the market responds to the new information.
 This phenomenon can cause options to completely jump over automated stops (orders you pre-fill based on certain conditions and entrust an algorithm to execute).
 Before committing to an options trade, you must be sure that you are prepared for these possible jumps at the start of trading.